 CHRIS QUIGG, Distinguished Scientist Emeritus at Fermi National Accelerator Laboratory, is an American theoretical physicist, author, and lecturer.
-Here you will find information about Gauge Theories of the Strong, Weak, and Electromagnetic Interactions, with supporting material, and links to presentations for general audiences.
+Grace in All Simplicity: Beauty, Truth, and Wonders on the Path to the Higgs Boson and New Laws of Nature, with co-author Robert N. Cahn, was published in November 2023 by Pegasus Books.
+Here you will also find information about Gauge Theories of the Strong, Weak, and Electromagnetic Interactions, with supporting material, and links to presentations for general audiences.

 An extended interview conducted July 15, 2020, for the Niels Bohr Library & Archives, American Institute of Physics, can be found here.